JiaShun-Xiao/BLAST-bioinfor-tool/README.md

 # python implement fast BLAST
-Python implementation of Basic Local Alignment Search Tool (BLAST) , which is the core algorithm in sequence alignmenrt for genomes and only need 2 seconds to output location and Smith,Waterman alignment result.
+Python implementation of Basic Local Alignment Search Tool (BLAST) , which is the core algorithm in sequence alignment for genomes and only need 2 seconds to output location and Smith,Waterman alignment result.

-This is the course project for Bioinformatics(BI3204 2015.09-2016.01) at [SUSTC](http://www.sustc.edu.cn/).

 **Table of Contents**